BlooCantCodeBruh/TryingToOptimizeMC/README.md

  5. Find -Xmx2G
  6. Change the number to how much ram you want to allocate

-Most clients or launchers have memory allocation in settings or installation settings.
+Most clients or launchers have memory allocation in settings or installation settings

 ### How much should I allocate with how many mods i have?